veophi/rbg/examples/pd-disagg/sglang/sgl.md

 1. A Kubernetes cluster with version >= 1.26 is Required, or it will behave unexpected.
 2. Kubernetes cluster has at least 6+ CPUs with at least 32G VRAM available for the LLM Inference to run on.
+3. Nodes are required to have RDMA networking capabilities.
+This is a requirement from Mooncake.
-3. The kubectl command-line tool has communication with your cluster.
+4. The kubectl command-line tool has communication with your cluster.
 Learn how to [install the Kubernetes tools](https://kubernetes.io/docs/tasks/tools/).
-4. Prepare the Qwen3-32B model files
+5. Prepare the Qwen3-32B model files
     1. Run the following command to download the Qwen3-32B model from ModelScope:
    ```shell
    git lfs install